pnp/AdaptiveCards-Templates/samples/benefits/README.md

 ## Summary

-Designs for presenting news and company updates with numerous referenced articles or posts.
+Design for presenting news and company updates with numerous referenced articles or posts.

 ![picture of the extension in action](assets/card.png)